Saba (rapper): 2015–2017: Bucket List Project

 Saba contributed to Chance the Rapper and Donnie Trumpet and the Social Experiment's debut studio album, Surf, by making a guest feature on its 10th song, "SmthnThtIWant".
 The album was released in May 2015 for free on iTunes.
 Saba released an instrumental EP called SpareChange! in 2015.
 The EP consists of 8 tracks available through SoundCloud.
 Toward the end of 2015 as well, Saba featured on Chance the Rapper's single "Angels".
 Chance the Rapper and Saba performed the song "Angels" on The Late Show with Stephen Colbert on Monday, October 26, 2015.
 Saba's popularity skyrocketed from his Stephen Colbert performance.
 The duo represented Chicago's radio stations, with sweatshirts reading "107.5 WGCI" and "Power 92.3" for the performance.

 In January 2016, Saba released the single "GPS" featuring his father and musical influence, Chandlar.
 The single was included in his debut album, Bucket List Project, released on October 27, 2016.
 The album consists of 13 tracks featuring a wide array of other Chicago-based artists such as Noname, Twista, Akenya, Jean Deaux, and his brother Joseph Chilliams.
 The album focuses on his upbringing on the West Side and spirituality.
 In July 2016, Saba also appeared on Noname's debut album, Telefone, on the song "Shadow Man" alongside Phoelix and Smino.

 In 2017, Saba released singles titled "Monday to Monday", "There You Go", and "Where Ideas Sing", however, had not announced a subsequent project for these songs.
 "Where Ideas Sing" was released on September 28, 2017.
 Shortly after, September 29, Artwork for the song was featured in downtown Chicago near Apple's new Apple Store on Michigan Avenue.
 The artwork was to promote both hometown artists Saba and Matthew Hoffman, who created the visual representation of Saba's lyrics.

-In late 2017, after the tragic passing of cousin and fellow Pivot Gang member John Walt, Saba and Walt's mother Nachelle started the John Walt Foundation in his memory.
+In late 2017, after the death of cousin and fellow Pivot Gang member John Walt, Saba and Walt's mother Nachelle started the John Walt Foundation in his memory.